Kolect-info/kolect-openclaw-skills/README.md

 - AI agent execution
 - composable trading strategies

-In this system, data becomes signals, and signals become actions.
+In this system:

+data → signals → actions

 ---

 ## ⚠️ Disclaimer

-This repository is provided for research, development, and transparency purposes only.
+This repository is provided for research and development purposes only.

-Nothing in this repository constitutes financial advice, investment advice, or solicitation of any kind.
+Nothing here constitutes financial or investment advice.